-Ghana’s National Insurance Commission (NIC) is changing the negative perceptions around indemnity, ensuring providers are delivering meaningfully reliable services to policyholders and helping to develop a sense of trust as the underlying mission of every insurance entity in claims payment
+The National Insurance Commission of Ghana (NIC) is changing the negative perceptions around indemnity, ensuring providers are delivering meaningfully reliable services to policyholders and helping to develop a sense of trust as the underlying mission of every insurance entity in claims payment.

 “The Ghanaian insurance landscape has become more exciting as there is a new wind of change regarding our approach to the regulation, supervision and general operational standards of industry players.

 “We are making insurance a matter of importance to people rather than a matter of compulsion, and have gathered adequate momentum in our exponential drive to achieving an improved insurance penetration rate.

 We are poised to stop at nothing with the resolve to ensuring that we make greater inroads within the insurance space.”